IlyashenkoA/IlyashenkoA/README.md

 <div>
 <img align="right" top="500" height="250" width="350" alt="GIF" src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif">

-I am a Junior Full-Stack Developer, focused on delivering intuitive and user-friendly websites.
-My experience includes actively practicing and honing my skills through a variety of projects.
-These projects primarily revolve around front-end development, with some encompassing full-stack aspects.
-In addition to my project-based expertise, I possess 10 months of professional programming experience as a Web Developer.
-I am adept at working with backend languages and applying Object-Oriented Programming principles.
-My skill set extends to debugging issues, creating comprehensive functionality, and enhancing front-end features.
-My drive for growth and innovation fuels my passion for creating exceptional web experiences.
+I am a Full-Stack Developer, focused on delivering intuitive and user-friendly websites.
+With over 2 years of professional experience, I have worked on a diverse range of projects involving both front-end and full-stack development.
+My expertise includes implementing interfaces designed by UI/UX designers, building functionality of varying scale and complexity, and enhancing existing systems.
+Skilled in debugging and optimizing code, I am adept at tackling complex challenges and delivering high-quality results for every project.

 - 🌍  I'm based in Latvia
 - 🔭 I'm currently learning Web Development by Self